Elasticsearch

 Elasticsearch is an SIEM integration.
 SIEM integrations are used to perform analysis of any SIEM generated alerts, and/or to use generated data as part of investigation analysis.

-The Dropzone platform integrates with the security SIEM.
-Many customers ingest other alert sources into DataDog (e.g. IDPs) and integrate Dropzone into DataDog rather than the source systems.
+The Dropzone platform integrates with the Elasticsearch security SIEM.
+Many customers ingest other alert sources into Elasticsearch (e.g. IDPs) and integrate Dropzone into Elasticsearch rather than the source systems.

 Create an API Key and Obtain a Cloud ID